danmbrown/city-of-whispers/MovesRevised.md

 - Who passed through recently?

 ### Sample the Sights & Sounds
 When you try something new -- for example, tasting food, listening to music, seeing artwork -- describe your experience.
 If someone invited you to try it, take +1 forward to your next Social Interaction with them.
-If not, you may **write a new belief** about the experience.
+If not, you may **write a new belief or connection** about the experience.
 You may also pick 1 Reaction to clear one Heat:

 **Reactions**
 - Your reaction offends the people around you